 As items are created, nest them appropriately in their respective category.
 See below for an example.

 Also assign items to an area within the content hierarchy.
 See below for an example.

 A newly created item will not automatically be assigned a place within the content hierarchy.
 However, if you duplicate an item, it will retain its assignment within the hierarchy.

 - From the workspace administration page, select New User (or select User to Edit).

 - Under the Roles tab, restrict user access as required - see examples below:

-Grade 10 Teacher: This teacher will see all content for Grade 10.
+This user will see all content for Math.

 For example, all items might be associated with a “Task objective.”
 You could then create a field called Task Objective, which would appear in the Item Editor for each item.
 Another example for a custom field could be; all users might have a “Security status,” which can be created here as a User Custom Field.